korsumaki/tic-tac-toe/README.md

+# Tic-Tac-Toe

-This is a Kotlin Multiplatform project targeting Android, Web, Desktop.
+This is a Kotlin Multiplatform project targeting Android, Web and Desktop.
+Main purposes of this project is to study and learn Kotlin Multiplatform and Compose Multiplatform.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: